550+ 5-Star ReviewsWhatsApp

 Average UCAT Verbal Reasoning Score

-This is the lowest average score for any UCAT section.
-This is likely because as well as being the first section it is the hardest to manage time in.
-This is why you must ensure that you practice lots of questions.
+Verbal Reasoning remains the lowest-scoring of the three cognitive subtests, sitting below Decision Making and Quantitative Reasoning.
+This is likely because, as well as being the first section, it is the hardest to manage time in.
+This is why you must ensure that you practice lots of timed questions to build both speed and accuracy.

 Contact one of our UCAT Tutors for more information.